- 1 What makes autumn in New England so extraordinary?

 To learn more about the history behind the Salem Witch Trials, visit the Salem Witch Museum, or watch a performance by Cry Innocent Salem.
 The interactive production takes you from Essex Street to the Town Hall, where you’ll have an opportunity to take your seat on the jury.

 You can also catch a scary showing at Gallows Hill or the House of the Seven Gables for more theatrical entertainment.
-And if you love spooky night walks, take a Voodoo, Vampires, and Ghosts walking tour with Spellbound, the oldest walking tour company in the city.
+And if you love spooky night walks, take a History & Hauntings of Salem guided walking tour to hear more about the city’s mysterious history.

 During the fall season, Boston is filled with beautiful scenery, great food, and fun activities.
 The city offers a wide variety of things to do in the fall in New England, such as visiting museums, shopping at local boutiques, going to concerts, and enjoying the famous New England autumn foliage.